-For the case with a circular orbit, the journal moves with tangential speed $v_t = r\omega$ and also has radial acceleration $a_r = -r\omega^2$.
-Both velocity and acceleration generate dynamic pressure fields acting on the journal surface to produce a tangential force (F_t) and a radial force (F_r) , respectively.
-In both figures note the introduction of damping (C) and inertia or added mass (M) coefficients, such that $F_t = C{tt} v_t$ and $F_r = M{rr} a_r$.
-Again, these coefficients are not true linearized force coefficients as they merely relate a force to a journal center (instantaneous) velocity (v_t) or an acceleration (a_r) .
+For the case with a circular orbit, the journal moves with tangential speed $v_t = r\omega$ but also has radial acceleration $a_r = -r\omega^2$ that generates a dynamic pressure field opposing the acceleration and to generate a radial force $(F_r)$ .
+This force adds (as a vector) to the viscous force $(F_t)$ opposing the tangential speed.
+In both figures note the introduction of damping (C) and inertia or added mass (M) coefficients.
+Again, these coefficients are not true linearized force coefficients as they merely relate a force to a journal center (instantaneous) velocity (v) or an acceleration (a).